jocialmedia/how-to-validate-names/README.md

 - At first my idea was to use a smaller number of names which cover as many cases as possible then I realized it is better to have one name for each letter so the result is much more clearer if a test fails.

 - If possible for the letters I will use simple names.
-So instead for "ß" instead of "Franz-Josef Strauß" who has a double-barrel first name I will use composer Johann Strauß.
+So instead for "ß" instead of "Franz-Josef Strauß" who has a double-barrel given name I will use composer Johann Strauß.
 Or instead of [Lina Gálvez Muñoz](https://www.europarl.europa.eu/meps/de/197702/LINA_GALVEZ+MUNOZ/home) I will use [Jordi Cañas](https://www.europarl.europa.eu/meps/de/126644/JORDI_CANAS/home)

 The current work in progress version of the data set can be accessed [here](/app/public/data/test-data.json).